-When we first started in web design years ago, we thought it was just going to be a matter of creating a website and then moving on to the next project.
-As the internet and social media have evolved and we have built deeper relationships with our clients, it’s evident that we are going to be wearing many more hats than just that of the designer
+When we started in web design years ago, we thought it was just going to be a matter of creating a website and then moving on to the next project.
+As the internet and social media have evolved and we have built deeper relationships with our clients, it’s evident that we are going to be wearing many more hats than just that of the designer.

 Clients are reaching out and asking for help with content creation, SEO, and social media.
-They seem to prefer a one-stop shop.
+They seem to prefer a one-stop-shop.
 They want a company that will help them with all of their online marketing.

 In every conversation we have when creating a website for a company, we hear the same question: “We will be on the first page or #1 in a Google search, right?”
 As much as we wish we could just say yes, the answer is, it will take a lot of time and a lot of work.
 Many company owners or managers don’t realize how much work goes into that first-page ranking.
 You have to regularly add new content, research keywords, check that local listings are accurate, build backlinks and on and on.
 Having a website rank well is a consistent, ongoing process.
 However, if a website is not seen, it doesn’t matter how great it looks.
-Our job as SEO experts is just as important as our job as web designers.
+Our job as SEO providers is just as important as our job as web designers.

 In our business, communication can’t be a lost art!
 In social media management, website design and all marketing efforts, you need to possess excellent communication skills.
 It is essential so that you are able to listen to your client, truly understand them, and then apply your technical skills to create their vision.
 Bringing our communication skills together with our technical skills is the way we truly help our clients with everything they need to make their vision a reality.
 As you can read, web design has changed in a positive way for clients too.